innovationOUtside/jupyterlab_empinken_extension/README.md

 To install the prebuilt extension from a wheel:

+`pip3 install --upgrade jupyterlab-empinken-extension`

+To install the wheel from this repo:

 `pip3 install --upgrade https://raw.githubusercontent.com/innovationOUtside/jupyterlab_empinken_extension/main/dist/jupyterlab_empinken_extension-0.1.1-py3-none-any.whl`

 *You may need to restart the JupyterLab server?
 [NOT TESTED]*